21Saliji/Weather-page/README.md

 I welcome feedback and contributions to make the Weather Page even better!
 If you encounter any issues or have ideas for improvements, please open an issue on the GitHub repository.

-Feel free to fork the repository, make changes, and submit a pull request if you'd like to contribute directly.
+Feel free to fork the repository, make changes, and submit a pull request if you'd like to contribute directly. week one is strictly html and css week two has javascript